Royal Army Medical Corps: The Corps in the 20th century

 During the First World War, the corps reached its apogee both in size and experience.
 The two people in charge of the RAMC in the Great War were Arthur Sloggett, the senior RAMC officer seconded to the IYH in Deelfontein who acquiesced in all Fripp's surprising innovations, and Alfred Keogh, whom Fripp recommended to Brodrick as an RAMC man well-regarded when Registrar of No.3 General Hospital in Cape Town.
 Its main base was for long the Queen Alexandra Military Hospital at Millbank, London (now closed).
 It set up a network of military general hospitals around the United Kingdom and established clinics and hospitals in countries where there were British troops.
 Major-General Sir William Macpherson of the RAMC wrote the official Medical History of the War (HMSO 1922).

 Before the Second World War, RAMC recruits were required to be at least 5 ft 2 in tall, and could enlist up to 30 years of age.
 They initially enlisted for seven years with the colours, and a further five years with the reserve, or three years and nine years.
 They trained for six months at the RAMC Depot, Queen Elizabeth Barracks, Church Crookham, before proceeding to specialist trade training.
 The RAMC Depot moved from Church Crookham to Keogh Barracks in Mytchett in 1964.

+Amalgamation

+The Secretary of State for Defence, John Healey, announced on 15 October 2024 that the Government would amalgamate the Royal Army Dental Corps and Queen Alexandra's Royal Army Nursing Corps with the RAMC to form one unified corps, the Royal Army Medical Service (RAMS), on 15 November 2024.

-RAMC general hospitals in the First World War
+RAMC General Hospitals in the First World War

 The corps established a network of home-country military hospitals for military casualties during the First World War.
 The hospitals were managed by Territorial Force personnel and were headquartered as follows: